 Gone are the days of cookie-cutter weddings.
 Now more than ever, couples are infusing their celebrations with personal details, creating one-of-a-kind events that showcase their distinct tastes.
 Personalizing your soirée is not just about composing a cohesive look for your big day – it’s about defining your style.With so much inspiration available, this can be difficult to narrow down.
 Where do you begin?
 The following ideas will give you a good starting point to guide you through the process.

-As you compile pictures that resonate with you, your preferences will present a starting point.
+As you compile pictures that resonate with you for your online inspiration board, your preferences will present a starting point.
 If this doesn’t occur, don’t despair; some of the next steps can help you hone the options a little bit more.

 First, look in your closet.
 Your clothes, shoes, and other accessories should indicate where you fall on the spectrum.
 Notice the tones and patterns you gravitate towards and which you wear well.

 Maybe you are outgoing and appreciate modern elements or perhaps you are more traditional with a flair for the dramatic.
 Character traits can also determine the look and level of formality you’d like to have at your wedding.

 How did you get engaged?
 Where did you meet?
 Are there any significant trips you have taken together?
 For example, a couple I worked with absolutely loved their little dog, Jonesy.
 He played a big role in the proposal and meant the world to them.
 Additionally, the groom was a comedian, so they both had a wonderful sense of humor.
 As a result, one of the pieces in their invitation suite featured a drawing of Jonesy and their reply card was crafted in the form of a Mad Lib.
 The hilarious responses to the latter were then displayed at the reception for guests to read.
 Their celebration encompassed whimsical and classic details infused with their colorful personalities.